hashids/.github/profile/README.md

-# Hashids is moving 🧳
+# Hashids → Sqids ✨

-> **tl&dr:** Hashids is being upgraded & rebranded to [Sqids](https://sqids.org/).
+> **tl&dr:** Hashids has been upgraded & rebranded to [Sqids](https://sqids.org/).

-Hashids is a small library that generates YouTube-looking IDs from numbers.
+Hashids is a small library that generates short unique IDs from numbers.
 By now, it supports implementations in many different programming languages.
 It has served the community well over the last few years & we believe we can improve it in a few ways:

-## What is changing?
+## What has changed?

 1. **Repos are now hosted in [one place](https://github.com/orgs/sqids/repositories).** That way it's easier to maintain & update code (existing repos stay where they are).
-1. **Consistent IDs.** All supported programming languages produce the same IDs.
+1. **Consistent output.** All supported programming languages produce the same IDs.
 1. **Simpler algorithm.** The new algorithm produces better randomized IDs, while keeping implementation simple.
 1. **Simplified API.** Only `encode` and `decode` functions w/ clear indication for the largest supported unsigned integer.
 1. **No more salt.** Support for custom IDs is now done by providing a manually shuffled alphabet.
 This is an optional step.